 The EHIC, or European Health Insurance Card, is free and gets free or discounted medical care in all 28 EU countries, plus others.
-But over half of people in the UK don't have one, and 3.5m cards will expire in 2013, so check yours urgently.
+But over half of people in the UK don't have one, and over 4m cards expire in 2014, so check yours urgently.

 This guide tells you how and where to apply, which countries it's valid in, which may illegally reject it, and the level of cover it gives.